POPLHLTH 704 : Undertaking Qualitative Health Research

 Lectures will be available as recordings.

-The course will include live events including group discussions.
+The course will include live events including large and small group discussions.

 The activities for the course are scheduled as timetabled block days when we are working on campus.